Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-kubernetes.md

 `kubectl get pod kube-controller-manager-<node> -n kube-system -o jsonpath='{.spec.containers[0].command}'`

 and viewing the --service-cluster-ip-range setting.

+> [!NOTE]
+> For AKS clusters, the service cluster IP range can be obtained by using the Azure CLI command
+> `az aks show -g <Resource Group Name> -n <AKS Cluster Name> --query "networkProfile.serviceCidr" -o tsv`

+Confirm that the selected IP is not already in use by running the command

+`kubectl get svc -A`

 If the selected service IP is invalid, you will see a `422 Unprocessable Entity` HTTP error response from Kubernetes at deployment time.